ringcentral/ringcentral-call-js/README.md

 # RingCentral Call JS SDK

 RingCentral Call aims to help developers to make and control call easily with RingCentral Web Phone and Call Control APIs.
+In this SDK, we use Web Phone for voice transmission, use Call Control API for call control.

 ## Prerequisites